oktadev/okta-blog/_source/_posts/2022-04-08-beginners-app-sec.md

 Over the past decade, and even more swiftly since the time of the COVID-19 pandemic, digital transformation of the workplace has primarily been [driven by applications](https://accelerationeconomy.com/business-apps/top-10-apps-driving-digital-transformation/).
 Apps have become an integral part of everyday life for many organizations.

 Modern applications are complex.
 Their functionality frequently relies on APIs and third-party integrations, leading to an increased attack surface and more security vulnerabilities.
 A data breach or an attacker exploiting a security weakness can permanently damage your business.
-It’s crucial that you understand and secure your application’s infrastructure.
+It's crucial that you understand and secure your application's infrastructure.

 There are a number of actions you can take to keep attackers away.
 Following are some tips and best practices for a more secure application.

 ## Understanding application security

-Application security, or *AppSec*, as it’s commonly known, takes place throughout the development lifecycle.
-It’s the process of creating applications that are secure from both internal and external threats.
+Application security, or *AppSec*, as it's commonly known, takes place throughout the development lifecycle.
+It's the process of creating applications that are secure from both internal and external threats.
 Internal threats can range from simple human error to malicious acts.
 External threats, which include data breaches, malware, and phishing attacks, can be constant and costly.
-It’s estimated that distributed denial-of-service (DDoS) attacks alone [will grow to 15.4 million by 2023](https://www.cisco.com/c/en/us/solutions/collateral/executive-perspectives/annual-internet-report/white-paper-c11-741490.html).
+It's estimated that distributed denial-of-service (DDoS) attacks alone [will grow to 15.4 million by 2023](https://www.cisco.com/c/en/us/solutions/collateral/executive-perspectives/annual-internet-report/white-paper-c11-741490.html).

 As attackers target applications ever more aggressively, keeping them secure plays a vital role in a holistic cybersecurity strategy.
-Application security is necessary to avoid financial and legal repercussions, protect your organization’s reputation, and build trust with your customers and partners.
+Application security is necessary to avoid financial and legal repercussions, protect your organization's reputation, and build trust with your customers and partners.

 ## Application security concepts